Policy Author:

 A student with a disability may be eligible for testing accommodations, as determined on a case by case basis.
 “Test,” as used in this context, refers to quizzes and examinations taken during the semester, including final exams, in conjunction with an academic class.
 Testing accommodations are typically administered in the Student Success Center located in the Research and Information Commons.
 Faculty reserve the right to proctor their own exams as long as all accommodations are adhered to.
 Testing accommodations may include but are not limited to: extended testing time; a reduced distraction location; use of assistive technologies; alternate location.
 Following are the procedures for testing accommodations:

-- The student must provide the current semester’s “Confidential Accommodation Letter” signed by the Director of Accessibility Services to the faculty member prior to requesting test accommodations.
+1. The student must provide the current semester’s “Confidential Accommodation Letter” signed by the Director of Accessibility Services to the faculty member prior to requesting and scheduling test accommodations.
 This eligibility letter will outline testing accommodations for the student.

-- If the student would like to use testing accommodations, the student is expected to schedule tests at least two business days ahead of time using the “Accommodated Test Request” form located in the student’s MyDaemen account.
+1. If the student would like to use testing accommodations, the student is expected to schedule tests at least two BUSINESS days ahead of time using the “Accommodated Test Request” form located in the student’s MyDaemen account.

-- The faculty member will input proctoring instructions through the “Accommodated Test Request” form located in their MyDaemen account and provide the test electronically or in paper format to the Student Success Center in a timely manner.
-Please note, proctoring instructions may be input right away and the test may be submitted at a later date.
+1. The faculty member should review all information including date and time, prior to the input of proctoring instructions through the “Accommodated Test Request” form located in their MyDaemen account.
+The test may be provided electronically or in paper format to the Student Success Center in a timely manner.
+Please note, proctoring instructions may be input right away while the test may be submitted at a later date.
 For logistical reasons and to avoid unnecessary issues, proctoring instructions should be uploaded at least 48 hours prior to the test.
 We ask that the test be uploaded, or dropped off in the Student Success Center, at least 24 hours prior to the testing time.

-- Exam date/time change – It is the student’s responsibility to schedule exams and is therefore the student’s responsibility to notify testrequest@daemen.edu if a testing date or time has been changed or canceled.
+• Exam date/time change – It is the student’s responsibility to schedule tests and is therefore the student’s responsibility to notify testrequest@daemen.edu if a testing date or time has been changed or canceled.
+Please note, once a request has been approved by faculty, students must have permission from their faculty to change the date and/or time.